 - Effective March 16, the only entrances to Shepherd Center’s main campus buildings that are open are from the parking decks and the Marcus-Woodruff Building front entrance next to our coffee kiosk.
 All visitors who must be on the approved visitor list will be screened at these entrances and must show a photo ID.

 - ProMotion Gym, including the pool, and Beyond Therapy were closed to everyone except inpatient units indefinitely beginning Monday, March 16.

 - Patients with appointments in our outpatient clinics and programs will be contacted 24 to 48 hours in advance of their appointment to be pre-screened for COVID-19 before their appointment.
 They will receive additional information at that time.

 - If at all possible, we ask that caregivers of outpatients remain in their cars in the parking deck or lot – or drop off their patient and return for pickup – during the outpatient's visit.
 Caregivers who need to enter will be screened at the checkpoints before entering the hospital.

-- Only pre-approved, essential vendors and visitors meeting with a staff member will be allowed to enter.
+- Only pre-approved, essential vendors are allowed to enter.
 You will be required to show proof of pre-approval and a photo ID.
 Without proof of pre-approval, you will have to call the staff member to come escort you into the building.